NM-TAFE/civ-ipriot-in-class-demos/week14/lesson.md

 There is no clear separation between the tests and the code.
 There is no standard way to run the tests, particularly as the number of modules grows.
 We need a better way.

+Keep in mind that testing code is about testing multiple pathways through the code, so just like as our code grew we needed to start organising it, we need to start organising our tests.

 ## The `unittest` module

 The `unittest` module is a testing framework that comes with Python.
 It makes it easy to write tests for your code.
-It's based on the XUnit framework, which is a testing framework for many languages.
+It's based on the xUnit framework, which is a testing framework for many languages.
 It is object-oriented and has a lot of features, but we'll only cover the basics.
 The fact that it is object-oriented and modeled after a framework from other languages, is why it might seem a bit unusual to Python developers.

 ### Writing a test case